Learn about the Best Citrus Trees for Containers as Growing Citrus in Pots is not difficult due to their manageable height and low maintenance!

 Not all mandarins are clementines or tangerines, but both of these are a type of mandarin oranges.
 The fruits are smaller than common oranges, usually seedless or with fewer seeds, sweet in flavor, and easy to peel.
 Due to their short 10-12 feet, you can easily maintain them in containers.

-- Clementine oranges are the hybrid of mandarins.
-Sweeter in taste with no seeds and very juicy, learn how to grow them here.
+- Clementine oranges are a hybrid of mandarins.
+Sweeter in taste with no seeds and very juicy.
+Learn how to grow them here.

 - Similarly, tangerines are mandarin hybrids as well.
 They are sweet in taste but more tart than clementines.

-Oranges need hot summers to produce their sweet but little tart fruit, they don’t do well in coastal areas or in northern climates with very mild summers.
+Oranges need hot summers to produce their sweet but little tart fruit.
+They don’t do well in coastal areas or northern climates with very mild summers.